anantsxna/redis-rdb-compare/README.md

 <img src="https://img.shields.io/badge/vulnerabilities-0-green">

 # redis-rdb-compare
 A tool for comparing 2 Redis snapshots (.rdb files).
-The tool parses the .rdb files to extract the keys and answers queries via a slack bot
+The tool parses the .rdb files to extract the keys and answers queries via a slack bot.

 ## Installation Guide
 - Since the repository depends on submodules, use the `--recurse-submodules` while cloning.